Last Updated May, 2020

 As a couple, we took many journeys within the U.S. and Canada, moved from the East Coast to the West, back from the West to the East.
 And in August 2017 left America to travel the world.

-When we announced our decision to leave the U.S. in order to follow a dream of travel lifestyle (learn here how we constantly stay on the road), some of the people around us couldn’t get why we were doing that.
+When we announced our decision to leave the U.S. in order to follow a dream of travel lifestyle, some of the people around us couldn’t get why we were doing that.
 Some friends and family members were supportive and encouraging while others jealous and judgmental.

 No matter what their opinion or attitude was they all kept asking the same questions: